stillwaiting/emptybars/gatsby/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql).

-## Start website locally with local versions of the player and the editor

-1. **Build and start both the editor and the player in "website" mode**

-    Check their README.md files for more info

-1. `./serve-develop-local-components.sh`
+NOTE: if you have the editor or the player built and served locally (`./serve-build.sh` script) the local versions will be used; but to apply the changes both the player/editor and the gatsby website must be restarted.

 ## Known issues